seattlerb/memcache-client/README.txt

 === Using memcache-client with Rails

-Rails will automatically load the memcache-client gem, but you may need to uninstall Ruby-memcache, I don't know which one it will pick by default.
+Rails will automatically load the memcache-client gem, but you may need to uninstall Ruby-memcache, I don't know which one will get picked by default.

 Add your environment-specific caches to config/environment/*.
-If you run both development and production on the same machine be sure to use different namespaces.
+If you run both development and production on the same memcached server sets, be sure to use different namespaces.
 Be careful when running tests using memcache, you may get strange results.
 It will be less of a headache to simply use a readonly memcache when testing.

 memcache-client also comes with a wrapper called Cache in memcache_util.rb for use with Rails.
 To use it be sure to assign your memcache connection to